redshift-tools/postgresql-to-redshift-loader/README.md

 Yes, it is the main purpose of this tool.

 #### Can developers integrate `PostgreSQL-to-Redshift-Data-Loader` into their ETL pipelines?
 Yes.
-Assuming they are doing it on OS Windows.
+Assuming they use Python.

 #### How fast is data load using `PostgreSQL-to-Redshift-Data-Loader`?
 As fast as any implementation of multi-part load using Python and boto.